sikanhe/gqtx/README.md

 `(yarn add|npm install) gqtx`

 ## Why
-I have been developing GraphQL servers for the last 3 years.
-I have still yet to found an approach that is *both* easy to use and minimized developer error.
+Having been working on GraphQL servers for the past 3 years, I have yet to found an approach that is *both* easy to use and minimizes developer error.

-Shortcomings with the approaches today:
+Shortcomings with the approaches of writing a GraphQL server today:

 #### 1. Use `graphql-js` directly and manual do type casts on resolvers
-Very error prone to have to hand write the types for all resolvers.
+This is very error prone because you have to hand write the types for all resolvers.

 #### 2. Use a type generation cli tool like https://graphql-code-generator.com to generate resolver types from SDL.

-This is an okay approach.
-You are required to first write your schema in SDL , and then your resolvers in code, This breaks code sharing between types and with your other server code.
+This is a safer but tedious approach.
+You are required to first write your schema in SDL, generate resolver types via tooling, and then write your resolvers in code.

-As your schema get larger, it gets harder to maintain.
-You also can get vendor lock in.
-(Apollo Server and AppSync builds server differently).

-#### 4. Use other typescript graphql libraries that use `reflect-metadata` compiler/decorator magic to infer graphql types from your runtime data types
-This requires turning on experimental features inside the typescript compiler.
-This approach also breaks seperation of concerns by tying your graphql types to your database models - Although starting your project that way is fine, eventually you want your GraphQL types be the type of your API.
+First, this creates some extra mental overhead for having each graphql type's logic be split into two files with two different languages.

+Second, it requires a lot of fluff to make it work - Setting up `.graphql` file IDE plugin, setting up codegen, setting background process to run codegen in real time, importing the generated types and etc.

+For a new team adopting GraphQl, you would have to teach them how to write SDL and use the codegen, on top of understanding how graphql works.
+This is a steeper hill to climb than necessary.

-Can we eat our ?
-It turns out we can.
+*Can we get the same type safety guarantees without the cruft?
+It turns out we can.*

 ## Type safety without manual work
+`gqtx` is a thing layer of redirection for writing a type-safe graphql serverin TypeScript.
+It provides you with a set of helper functions to create an intermediate representation of a GraphQL schema, and then converts that schema to a raw `graphql-js` schema.
+So you get to use everything from the reference implementation of GraphQL, but safer.

-A GraphQL schema defined by `gqtx` places more constraint on its types than the vanilla javascript or alternative typescript libraries - only valid schemas should pass the type checker.
-And If a schema compiles, the following holds:
+If a schema compiles, the following holds:

 - The type of a field agrees with the return type of the resolver.
 - The arguments of a field agrees with the accepted arguments of the resolver.
 - The source of a field agrees with the type of the object to which it belongs.
 - The return type of the resolver will not be input types (InputObject)
-- The arguments of a field will not include abstract types (Interface, Union)
+- The arguments of a field will not be abstract types (Interface, Union)
 - The context argument for all resolver functions in a schema agree.

+Most importantly, we achieve all this without having to:
+- Set up code generation tools
+- Write SDL and having your schema patially defined in code and in a DSL file
+- Require special compiler magic such as `reflect-metadata` and decorators

 ### What does it look like?